JonathanHolvey/sharepy/readme.md

 ## Save and reload your authenticated session

-The session object can be saved to a file using the `save()` method, so you don't need to enter credentials every time you run a script.
+Properties of the authentication session can be saved to a file using the `save()` method, so the same cookies can be reused multiple times.
 Later, the `load()` function can be used to restore the session:

 ```python
 s.save()